 The Department of Radiology offers a dynamic elective program for medical students.

-Medical students spend their time in the reading room with the attendings and residents.
+Beginning in their first year of Medical School, students have the opportunity to spend their time shadowing in the reading room with the attendings and residents.
 This is an active learning experience, as they look at cases independently, participate in readout, and ask questions.

-Each student is loaned a copy of Essentials of Radiology by Fred Mettler and has access to a plethora of materials both in the Radiology library and online.
+Each 3rd and 4th year medical student is loaned a copy of Essentials of Radiology by Fred Mettler at the beginning of their radiology rotation and has access to a plethora of materials both in the Radiology library and online.
 Medical student grades are based off of performance in the reading room, a final examination and a case presentation.